 1.03 Any changes deemed necessary in the Collective Agreement shall be made by mutual agreement at any time during the existence of this Collective Agreement.
 Such changes shall be in writing and duly signed by authorized agents of the Parties.

+1.04 In the event that any law passed by the Government of Alberta, or Canada renders null and void any provisions of this Collective Agreement, the remaining provisions shall remain in effect for the term of the Collective Agreement.

-1.04 Any notice required hereunder to be given shall be deemed to have been sufficiently served if personally delivered or mailed in a prepaid registered envelope addressed:
+1..05 Any notice required hereunder to be given shall be deemed to have been sufficiently served if personally delivered or mailed in a prepaid registered envelope addressed:

 in the case of the Employer to:

-AgeCare –
+AgeCare – Walden Heights

+Vice President, Human Resources

 19655 Walden Boulevard SE,

 Calgary, AB, T2X 0N7